 Did you notice that we used b/sin B = c/sin C rather than b/sin B = a/sin A for the last calculation?

 There's a good reason for that.
-What if we had made a mistake in finding a?
+What if we made a mistake when finding a?
 Then our answer for b would also be wrong!

 As a rule, it is always better to use the sides and angles that are given rather than ones we've just worked out.

 First find angle A by using 'angles of a triangle add to 180°':